How do I set up escalation rules?

 For more information regarding business rules, refer to the following published answers:

 For additional information, refer to the 'Rules for Escalation of Answers, Incidents, Opportunities and Tasks' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.